smoluck/SMONSTER/KITS/SMONSTER/Kits/Readme_SMO_RIZOMUV_LIVELINK.txt

 (you need at least Modo 13.0v1 to run this kit)

 ----------------------------------------------------------------------------
-As for every Product / Art piece / Assets that you do, like everyone of us, please do not share those files, as you didn't want to see your work shared on internet without your permission.
+As for every Product / Art piece / Assets that you do, like every one of us, please do not share those files, as you didn't want to see your work shared on internet without your permission.
                  I'm sure you'll understand that point.